-- 9. Steps are being taken to develop a new workforce strategy for the Council.
+- 7. Steps are being taken to develop a new workforce strategy for the Council.
 The strategy will set out four strategic workforce priorities and the areas of focus that will be needed to deliver the priorities.
-The priorities have been developed using workforce data and insight and the four priorities are: - Attracting, recruiting and retaining talented people - Promoting a positive and inclusive working environment - Enabling Growth & Development - Developing leadership capacity and high performance

-- 10. Consultation on the new workforce strategy has started and the aim is to have a final draft by the end of June 2023. - 11.
+The priorities have been developed using workforce data and insight and the four priorities are: - Attracting, recruiting and retaining talented people - Promoting a positive and inclusive working environment - Enabling Growth & Development - Developing leadership capacity and high performance - 8.
+Consultation on the new workforce strategy has started and the aim is to have a final draft for approval by the senior leadership team by the end of June 2023. - 9.
 The strategy will support delivery of the aims of the Delivering the Future Together programme and will be supported by a detailed action plan that will set our clearly the work that will be needed to deliver the priorities.
-The action plan will be a 'live' document and will be monitored and updated as new priorities emerge.
+The action plan will be a 'live' document and will be monitored and updated as new areas of focus emerge.